 - 5. Can You Claim Back PAYE Tax?

-1. How Does PAYE Work?
+1. What is PAYE Tax and How Does it Work?

 PAYE stands for ‘Pay As You Earn’ which is HMRC’s system in the UK that makes employers who run payroll responsible for collecting income tax and national insurance from people who are employed by them every time they pay them.
 In other words, you pay tax are you earn income.